daavoo/pyntcloud/docs/filters_dev.rst

 .. autoclass:: Filter

-At the very least, all filters receive a PyntCloud instance when they are instantiated.
+At the very least, all filters receive a PyntCloud when they are instantiated.

 The `Filter.exctract_info` method must be overrided in order to extract and save in a attribute the information required to compute the filter.